 At Hurley Write we usually emphasize the positives of good writing: how it can make your proposals more persuasive, your reports more effective, your sales documents more convincing, and your internal communications more useful and efficient—in other words, how good writing can make your company more profitable and your workforce happier and more productive.

-With that in mind, then, here are some examples of how poor business writing can damage your company or organization:
+With that in mind, then, here are some examples of how poor business writing can damage your company or organization, and the importance of professional writing skills in your staff:

 - Poor writing costs sales and business.
 Whether your firm sells vacuum cleaners, cars, or airplanes, if product descriptions are unclear, unconvincing, or careless, people won’t buy your product.
 That’s true of the writing on your packaging, advertising, website, and anywhere else.
 If you’re a contractor or service provider, sloppy, incomplete, or unpersuasive proposals, websites, and marketing materials will cost you business.
 If you’re a nonprofit, poorly written publicity materials will cost you volunteers and donations.